Do you want to learn how to design a website in Nigeria?

-Also, you want to get a web host that offers an affordable disk space and bandwidth level so you can host as much content and traffic on your website.
+Also, you need web host that offers an affordable disk space and bandwidth level so you can host as much content and traffic on your website.

-As soon as you’ve settled for a convenient domain name and web host, the next step is to build your website.
+As soon as you’ve settled for a convenient domain name and web hosting company, the next step is to build your website.

 Now, the thing about Web Design in Nigeria is that there is no hard and fast rule about what platforms to use in building your website.